-Doctors usually diagnose type 1 diabetes in childhood, although it can occur in adults also.
-Type 1 diabetes affects the body’s ability to produce insulin.
-This hormone is vital to helping the body utilize blood sugar.
+- Type 1 diabetes affects the body’s ability to produce insulin.
+Doctors usually diagnose in childhood, although it can occur in adults also.
+The hormone insulin is vital to helping the body utilize blood sugar.
 Without enough insulin, the extra blood sugar can damage the body.
 According to the American Diabetes Association, 5 percent of all people with diabetes have type 1 diabetes.

 - Gestational diabetes is a condition that causes women to have very high blood sugar levels during pregnancy.
 This condition is typically temporary.